 Have a plan for gracefully getting out of conversations when they fizzle

 This also cuts down on the fear and uncertainty.
 Rather than panicking and blaming yourself when a conversation isn't getting off the ground, you can keep your cool and a find a way to smoothly end the conversation.
 Some examples:

-- If you're stuck with the person somewhere, like you're in an elevator, sitting beside them in class, or on a train, you can end the conversation by just not saying anything new.
-People sometimes have a quick exchange, are satisfied with it, then stop talking.
+- If you're stuck with them somewhere, like you're in an elevator, sitting beside them in class, or on a train, you can end the conversation by just not saying anything new.
+People sometimes have a quick exchange, are satisfied with it, then stop speaking.
 Just act as if that's what you were going for all along.

 - You could use an excuse to leave.
 At a party you could imply you were just on your way somewhere and have to get back to that.
-If you started talking to a co-worker in the break room, you could pretend you only meant to chat to them for a moment, before having to look something up on your phone, or get back to the magazine you brought with you.
+If you started talking to a co-worker in the break room, you could pretend you only meant to chat to them for a moment, before having to look something up on your phone, or return a text.

-- If you're in a more mingling-focused environment you can wait for a pause, and then transition to a wrapping-up phrase like, "It was nice meeting you..." or, "Anyway, enjoy your night..."
-There are other options, like seeing if you and they can join a group discussion rather than trying to talk on your own.
+- If you're in a more mingling-focused setting you can wait for a pause, and then transition to a wrapping-up phrase like, "It was nice meeting you..." or, "Anyway, enjoy your night..."
+There are other options, like seeing if the two of you can join a group discussion rather than trying to talk on your own.
 Again, how awkward this all will seem depends on your demeanor.
 Even if a conversation stalls out, you can project a comfortable, assured vibe.